 Town Council Unanimously Adopts Urgency Ordinance to Place a Moratorium on Residential Evictions

 Pursuant to the Town of Los Gatos Municipal Code, California Government Code, Governor of California, and Santa Clara County Public Health Officer, on March 24, 2020, the Town Council unanimously voted to adopt a temporary moratorium on evictions related to income loss due to COVID-19 mitigation measures in order to ensure that individuals can continue to self-isolate.
-The ordinance can be viewed here.
+The Council extended the timeframe for the ordinance on May 5, 2020 and it can be viewed here.

 Shelter in Place FAQs from Santa Clara County Public Health

 Santa Clara County Public Health has provided a comprehensive COVID-19 FAQ document, available in multiple languages, providing detailed guidance on the Order to Shelter at Home.

 It will continue to be updated as guidance evolves.
 You can access it here.

 At this time, Midpeninsula Regional Open Space District preserve access for the Jones and Flume Trail (which run through St Joseph’s Hill and Novitiate Park in Los Gatos), is for hiking and walking only, Please do not access the Midpen portion of the trail with bikes or horses.
 Midpen asks for your cooperation, as at this time they do not have the resources to post this as a closure.

 Walking, hiking, and running is still permitted in Town parks and trails while practicing social distancing.
 Please note that Town sports fields, including soccer and baseball, remain closed to ensure the health and safety of the public in accordance with the County order.

 Town of Los Gatos tennis courts are open as of May 15, 2020 with the following COVID-19 guidelines in place per Santa Clara County Health Department orders: